Security

 Data location

 Primary compute is in Germany (EU).
 Database is on Neon (AWS us-east-2, US).
-If your data residency requirements mandate EU-only storage, Beaconmon may not be the right fit today — we're working on an EU database option.
+If your data residency requirements mandate EU-only storage, Beaconmon may not be the right fit today.
+We're working on an EU database option.

 What we store